-168. All documents provided to the Monitor, whether by the City, Department, or DOJ, shall be maintained in a confidential manner.
-Sensitive Data, and "non-public information" as defined in subpart (a) of this paragraph, whether obtained from the City, Department or DOJ, shall not be

-1 disclosed by the Monitor to any person or entity, other than (i) to the DOJ, (ii) to the Court either under 2 Seal or consistent with paragraphs 169, 170 or 173 or (iii) as consistent with subpart (a) of this 3 paragraph.
-4 5 "Non-public information" means any information that is exempt from public a.
-6 disclosure or inspection under the California Public Records Act and that has not been 7 released to a member of the public by the City or the Department or any of their officers 8 or employees, and for which the exemption has not otherwise been waived by the City.
-9 Non-public information may be used in statistical analysis, unit analysis or other analysis 10 that does not identify particular individuals and such analysis may be disclosed to the 11 public solely as provided in paragraphs 173 and 174.
-12 13 b.
-Other than as expressly provided in this Agreement, this Agreement shall not be 14 deemed a waiver of any privilege or right the City or the Department may assert, 15 including those recognized at common law or created by statute, rule or regulation, 16 against any other person or entity with respect to the disclosure of any document.
-17 18 169.
-The Monitor shall have access to any City employee medical or BSS records only 19 under the following circumstances: 20 21 The Monitor shall have direct access to City employee medical or BSS records, a.
-22 if permission for such access is granted by the applicable employee or the information 23 from such records is otherwise contained in investigative files.
-24 25 b.
-For any other City employee medical or BSS records reasonably necessary to 26 carry out the duties assigned to the Monitor by this Agreement, the Monitor shall notify 27 -76-28 in writing the DOJ and the City of the need for such documents, and the City shall so notify the affected employee.
+- 63. All documents provided to the Monitor, whether by the City, Department, or DOJ, shall be maintained in a confidential manner.
+Sensitive Data, and "non-public information" as defined in subpart (a) of this paragraph, whether obtained from the City, Department or DOJ, shall not be disclosed by the Monitor to any person or entity, other than (i) to the DOJ, (ii) to the Court either under Seal or consistent with paragraphs 169, 170 or 173 or (iii) as consistent with subpart (a) of this paragraph. - a.
+"Non-public information" means any information that is exempt from public disclosure or inspection under the California Public Records Act and that has not been released to a member of the public by the City or the Department or any of their officers or employees, and for which the exemption has not otherwise been waived by the City.
+Non-public information may be used in statistical analysis, unit analysis or other analysis that does not identify particular individuals and such analysis may be disclosed to the public solely as provided in paragraphs 173 and 174. - b.
+Other than as expressly provided in this Agreement, this Agreement shall not be deemed a waiver of any privilege or right the City or the Department may assert, including those recognized at common law or created by statute, rule or regulation, against any other person or entity with respect to the disclosure of any document.

+- 64. The Monitor shall have access to any City employee medical or BSS records only under the following circumstances: - a.
+The Monitor shall have direct access to City employee medical or BSS records, if permission for such access is granted by the applicable employee or the information from such records is otherwise contained in investigative files. - b.
+For any other City employee medical or BSS records reasonably necessary to carry out the duties assigned to the Monitor by this Agreement, the Monitor shall notify in writing the DOJ and the City of the need for such documents, and the City shall so notify the affected employee.
 Either the DOJ, the City, or the affected employee may, and the City shall if requested by the affected employee, notify in writing the Monitor within ten days (excluding weekends, and federal or state holidays) of any objection they may have to such access.
 If the parties, the Monitor, and, where applicable, the affected employee are unable to resolve any such objection, and the Monitor continues to believe that the documents in question are reasonably necessary to assist the Monitor, the Monitor may seek Court authorization for access to such documents, subject to any appropriate protective orders.
 The City shall assert applicable defenses and privileges from disclosure and protections of such records for the City and the affected employee.
-Any documents obtained by this procedure shall be treated as "Sensitive Data."

-170. The Monitor shall have direct access to all documents in criminal investigation files that have been closed by the LAPD.
+Any documents obtained by this procedure shall be treated as "Sensitive Data." - 65.
+The Monitor shall have direct access to all documents in criminal investigation files that have been closed by the LAPD.
 The Monitor shall also have direct access to all arrest reports, warrants, and warrant applications whether or not contained in open criminal investigation files; where practicable arrest reports, warrants and warrant applications shall be obtained from sources other than open criminal investigation files.